 Their competitive edge is first of all that they have a fixed price list for all inhouse 3D printing.
 Secondly, they put high demands on quality and environmental control.
 Thirdly, they have inhouse engineering experts that can help customers adapt to serial production.

 “The reason we invested in HP MJF is that HP has made it possible for us to deliver large quantities of parts that also look aesthetically good for the client”, says Fredrik Finnberg, CEO, Digital Mechanics.

 ”High speed is the best advantage that we see for this technology.
 Compared to our FDM machines, the HP Jet Fusion 4200 is ten times faster.
 The HP machine has more capacity than all our other machines combined”, says Anders Sjöberg, owner, Digital Mechanics.

 Digital Mechanics recently worked with local company Ochno.
-It’s a Swedish startup that prepare commercial buildings with next generation technology infrastructure, such as climate control and LED lighting.
+It’s a Swedish startup that prepares commercial buildings with next-generation technology infrastructure, such as climate control and LED lighting.
 One of Ochnos key components for their smart building infrastructure is a power hub, which was designed and printed by Digital Mechanics.

-The service bureau were first asked to do mechanical design and used Solidworks to construct the products.
+The service bureau was first asked to do mechanical design and used SOLIDWORKS to construct the products.
 They then produced all the prototypes, and are currently up and running for a short serial production.

 “The response from the market has been overwhelmingly positive.
 We believe this technology has made a real footprint in the 3D printing market.
 We think it is going to make a really good impression for many years to come.”, ends Fredrik Finnberg.